ItalyPaleAle/dapr-actors-v2/Proposal.md

 ### Related proposals

-- dapr/dapr#5403: proposal for improving actor reminder scalability
+- dapr/dapr#5403: proposal for improving scalability of placement and actor reminders

 ### Related issues